 Bake the bread until it’s golden brown and sounds hollow when the bottom of the loaf is tapped.
 Let it cool most of the way before slicing to help the bread hold together.

-how to store no knead bread + sides
+how to store + SIDES

 This no knead bread is absolutely delightful with butter and honey on top, and my family loves dipping it in soup or chili.
 If you have some leftovers or it gets stale – don’t throw it.
 Make some homemade croutons out of it!